 Management determines the appropriate classification of marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
 Marketable securities at June 30, 2007 are classified as "available-for-sale."
 Available-for-sale securities are carried at fair value, with the unrealized gains and losses reported in a separate component of accumulated other comprehensive income in shareholders' equity in the accompanying balance sheets.
 The cost of debt securities that are deemed available-for-sale securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization and accretion are included in other income (expense) in the accompanying consolidated statements of operations.
-Realized gains and losses and declines in value judged to be other-than-temporary on available-for-sale securities and other investments are included in other income (expense) in the accompanying consolidated statements of operations.
-The cost of securities sold is based on the specific identification method.
+Realized gains and losses and declines in value judged to be other-than-temporary on available-for-sale securities sold is based on the specific identification method.
 Interest and dividends on securities classified as available-for-sale are included in other income (expense) in the accompanying consolidated statements of operations.
+The cost of operations and losses and declines in value judged to be other-than-temporary on available-for-sale securities sold is based on the specific identification method.
+Interest and dividends on securities classified as available-for-sale are included in other income (expense) in the accompanying consolidated statements of operations.
+The cost of solve the income (expense) in the accompanying consolidated statements of operations.